zaibali1994/SaltoKS/README.md

 ########## Test APK #########

-SaltoKS APK has been added in the directory "APK".
-You dont need to change the app path for the APK.
+SaltoKS APK has been shared separately due size issue.
+You will have to place APK file in APK folder available in directory and don't need to change the app path for the APK.